thapaBurg/thapaday02/content/pages/index.md

         title: Apply to University
         subtitle: University of Lynchburg
         text: >
-          Applying to University of Lynchburg is EASY and FREE.
-Click on the link below, and flow my step by step instructions.
-If you have questions, email me.
+          Applying to the University of Lynchburg (or other US universities) is EASY and FREE.
+Click on the link below and follow my step-by-step instructions.
+If you have any questions, email or message (IG) me.
         actions:
           - type: Button
             label: Get started